troeske/OrganicStore/README.md

 About Page:
 ![Lighthouse Testing about.html](media/lighthouse-results-about-page.png)

+Summary: picture sizes need to be reduced in next release of the web sitze to improve performance score.

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)